 A Full Vet Nurse Qualification

-Now we come to accreditations that allow you to become a fully-fledged veterinary nurse.
+Now we come to Nationally Accredited studies that allow you to become a fully-fledged veterinary nurse.
 These accreditations are typically nationally-recognised and designed to positively impact how you provide care and during these courses, you’ll gain a full understanding of how to provide advice to owners and care for their animals.
+Discuss with OCA about our Pathway Program where we partner with reputable Universities, TAFE and RTO's to help you progress further towards your dream career!

 Once you’ve achieved this level of qualification, you’ll be able to apply for complex roles that involve tasks such as assisting in veterinary surgery, monitoring anaesthesia and consulting - to name a few.
 You’ll still assist the vet sometimes, sure, but the knowledge you’ll have gained will allow you to also be responsible for a whole lot more.